Key aspects of life

 https://en.wikipedia.org/wiki/Earliest_known_life_forms

-The evolution of new organisms may include creation of new forms of information and new species-specific information processing mechanisms, including new forms of information used during during reproduction and development of members of the new species as well as new forms used at later stages.
+The evolution of new organisms may include creation of new forms of information and new species-specific information processing mechanisms, including new forms of information during reproduction and development of members of the new species as well as new forms used at later stages.

-Behaviours of living systems, and also the mechanisms of reproduction, development, and growth of living systems, make use of information, and were not designed by humans or by machines designed by humans or other living systems.
+information, and were not designed by humans or by machines designed by

-The naturally occurring information-using mechanisms in living systems were not designed by living systems!
+So the naturally occurring information-using mechanisms in living systems were not designed by living systems!
 The phrase "naturally occurring" rules out brain implants and other devices developed by humans and inserted into humans and other organisms.

 Distinctive features of living matter